justin73/secret-santa/README.md

 - [ ] Add CSS and better layout improve UI using Angular Material (since UI is not part of the evalution, so I          basically skipped it for now)
 - [ ] Move the data validation from front-end to back-end
 - [ ] End-to-end testing using protractor
-- [ ] Setup admin login logic so that only admin will have the right to view the application wide scope of data
+- [ ] Setup admin login logic so that only admin will have the right to view the application wide scope of data         and manage participants